Do Ghosters Feel Guilty?

 Let’s dive in.

 Sometimes.
 A recent study of primarily female college students showed that 65% of respondents who ghosted felt some level of anxiety and guilt over what they had done.
 Interestingly enough, much of that anxiety centered around running into that person again or crossing paths on social media.

 Guilt over ghosting doesn’t, however, always translate to regretting the behavior.

 In their minds, ghosting someone instead of more directly rejecting them is kinder.
 However, anyone on the receiving end of ghosting knows that isn’t true.

 What is particularly interesting is how that guilt manifests among chronic ghosters.
 Read an article or think piece on ghosting, and you’ll notice a trend:

 Many ghosters, especially repeat offenders, not only think ghosting is a kinder way to stop seeing someone, but they don’t believe they did anything wrong.

 If they experience any feelings of guilt, they will address it by engaging in even more avoidant behavior, like blocking their ghostee on social media.

-They will do anything to avoid being called out or confronted about their ghosting behavior.
+They will do anything to avoid being called out or confronted about their ghosting behavior, a trait common in narcissistic ghosters especially.
 Their guilt is not rooted in empathy for the person they’ve hurt.